 - And Jesus – having turned and observed them following Him – He says to them: “What do you seek?”
 And they told Him: “Rabbi–” (which is translated ‘teacher’) “–where are you staying?”

 - He tells them: “Come and you will see.”
-Therefore, they went and saw where He was staying and they stayed with Him that day.
+Therefore, they went and saw where He is staying and they stayed with Him that day.
 It was about the tenth hour.

 - Andrew (the brother of Simon Peter) was one of the two who heard from John and followed Him.